fnune/spot.js/README.md

 # spot.js

 **Track mouse position relative to elements in your website.** With spot.js, you can:
+- Add the CSS class "spot-perspective" to any element on a website to automatically create a 3D perspective effect with the mouse's position as a focus point.
-- Add the CSS class "spot-shadow" to any element on a website to automatically create dynamic shadows relative to the mouse position.
+- Add the CSS class "spot-shadow" to any element on a website to automatically create dynamic shadows relative to the mouse's position.
 - Add the CSS class "spot-rotate" to any element on a website to automatically rotate an element to face wherever the mouse is.
 - Track mouse angle relative to an element's horizontal axis.
 - Track mouse distance relative to an element's center.